proctors/new_developer_test/README.md

 We will need all the source code back to review your application.
 You can submit the test back to us in several ways:

-1. As a zip file via email/link.
+1. Email as a zip file/download link to [recruitment@proctors.co.uk](mailto:recruitment@proctors.co.uk).
 2. You can fork this repository and send us a link to your fork.
 3. You can send us pull requests.

 Option 1 is perferred for privacy.
 Ideally we should be able to download and unpack your file and then run `vagrant up` to see your code working.
-Please also submit your CV.
+Please also submit your CV, ensuring you list your name and the role you are applying for in the subject line.